Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 - [ ] The same number of pixels may correspond to different physical sizes, affecting the appearance of your UI elements.
 - [x] Different devices have different understanding of what a pixel is , affecting the appearance of your UI elements

 #### Q21.
-You need to get a listing devices that are attached to your computer with USB debugging enable.
+You need to get a list of devices that are attached to your computer with USB debugging enable.
 Which command would execute using the Android Debug Bridge?
 - [ ] list devices
 - [x] adb devices
 - [ ] list avd